bradbell/xrst/test_rst/toml_file.rst

 Configuration File for xrst
 ###########################
 A toml file is used to configure xrst.
-This file represents a python dictionary

 #.
 The location of this file is specified by the xrst
    :ref:`run_xrst@toml_path` argument.
 #.
-Each key, in this dictionary,
-   has a default value that is used when the key is not present in the toml file.
+This file is a sequence of toml tables,
+   if a table can only have one entry, the entry is named data.
 #.
+Each table, has a default value that is used when the table
+   is not present in the toml file.
-All of the keys are strings and all the values have the same type
+#.
+All of the entries in the table have the same type
    as its corresponding default.
-   If a value is has components, all of the comments have the same type as the default components.
+   If an entry has components, all of the comments have the same type as the default components.
 #.
-All of the directories mentioned below are relative to the
+All of the directories specified in this file below are relative to the
    :ref:`run_xrst@toml_path@project_directory`;
    i.e.; the directory where the toml file is located.